Irish Authorities Say Remains Of Children Found At Former Home For Unwed Mothers

 Authorities in Ireland say they have excavated the human remains of an undisclosed number of young children from the site of a former home for unmarried mothers.

-The home, located in the town of Tuam, was operated by the Bon Secours nuns beginning in the 1920s, and was home to women and babies until the 1960s, and, for years, some in the region had suspected there was a mass grave on the site.
+The home, located in the town of Tuam, was operated by the Bon Secours nuns beginning in the 1920s and was home to women and babies until the 1960s.
+For years, some in the region had suspected there was a mass grave on the site.

 On Friday, the Irish minister for children and youth affairs, Katherine Zappone, announced in a statement that the official commission investigating the Tuam site "revealed that human remains are visible in a series of chambers that may have formed part of sewage treatment works for the Home."